sjt4825/MCA-2022/README.md

 [MEI file](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight.mei)

 The next task was to compare 3 different elements of the MusicXML and MEI files.
-The writeup for this task can be found [here](https://github.com/sjt4825/MCA-2022/blob/master/verovio.html)
+The writeup for this task can be found [here](https://github.com/sjt4825/MCA-2022/blob/master/verovio.html) try just typing verovio.html

 # Week 4